ranja-sarkar/DecisionTree/README.md

 The recursive process stops if after a split all elements in a child node are of the similar.
 Additional stopping conditions may be imposed, such as requiring a minimum number of samples per leaf to continue splitting, or finishing when the trained tree has reached a given maximum depth.

-# Anomaly dtection with decision trees
+# Anomaly detection with decision trees

 **Isolation Forest is one algorithm for anomaly detection.** It's an unsupervised learning algorithm that assumes most inflowing data are normal and only a minor percentage is anomalous.